 Depending on the number of panels, their quality, and their energy potential, you can achieve a number of different combinations of volt and ampere ratings.

-If you are looking for a good place to start, our 200 Watt Eclipse Solar Panel Suitcase offers two collapsible monocrystalline solar panels.
+If you are looking for a good place to start, a 200 Watt Eclipse Solar Panel Suitcase offers two collapsible monocrystalline solar panels.
 They are highly efficient and portable enough to be a practical option for even the most remote solar panel systems.

 The Charge Controller: